reustle/reustle/index.md

 Making it easier to find cafes and restaurants with outdoor seating and heaters.

 [**COVID-19 Japan**](https://covid19japan.com)<br/>
-Japans first COVID tracking dashboard, available in many languages and used by millions.
+Japans first COVID tracking dashboard, used by millions across 21 languages.

 [**Tokyo Tech Meetup**](https://meetup.tokyotech.com)<br/>
-Bringing together the English and Japanese Tokyo tech communities.
+Weaving together the English and Japanese Tokyo tech communities.

 [**Tokyo Tech**](https://tokyotech.com)<br/>
 Meetups, conferences, workspaces, and more around Tokyo.

 [**Geo Tokyo**](https://geotokyo.com)<br/>
-A community of map nerds interested in cartography, geospatial data, and beautiful visualizations.
+A community of map fans interested in cartography, geospatial data, and beautiful visualizations.

 [**FEIE Calc**](https://feiecalc.com)<br/>
 Location independent workers who pay taxes in America can save more than $20,000 if they pass this physical presence test.